-On September 30, 2019, Commerce notified interested parties of an opportunity to submit comments for Commerce to consider in these preliminary results.
-On October 7, 2019, ARLANXEO Brasil and the petitioner submitted comments for Commerce's consideration.
+On December 2, 2020, Commerce notified interested parties of an opportunity to submit comments for Commerce to consider in these preliminary results.
+On December 15, 2020, ARLANXEO Brasil submitted comments for Commerce's consideration.

 III.
 SCOPE OF THE ORDER

 The product covered by this order is cold-polymerized emulsion styrene-butadiene rubber (ESB rubber).
 The scope of the order includes, but is not limited to, ESB rubber in primary forms, bales, granules, crumbs, pellets, powders, plates, sheets, strip, etc. ESB rubber consists of non-pigmented rubbers and oil-extended non-pigmented rubbers, both of which contain at least one percent of organic acids from the emulsion polymerization process.